ErnestEZY/Food-Nutrition-Tracker-App/README.md

 *Prerequisites*

 To run the Nutrition Tracker WebApp, you’ll need the following:
-I. Python 3.8 or higher
+1. Python 3.8 or higher
-II.
-A MongoDB database (for storing food logs)
+2. A MongoDB database (for storing food logs)
-III.
-Streamlit and other required Python libraries (listed in requirements.txt)
+3. Streamlit and other required Python libraries (listed in requirements.txt)

 *Usage*
 1. Calculate Your BMI: Start on the Home page by entering your height and weight to calculate your BMI.